RHEcosystemAppEng/kong-discovery/gateway-hybrid/kong-hybrid-gcp.md

 ## Checking the Proxy

-The Route previously deployed, and already available for consumption in the first Data Plane has been published to the Data Plane.
+The Route previously deployed and already available for consumption in the first Data Plane has been published to the Data Plane.
 Use the Load Balancer created during the deployment to consume the Kong Route:

 ```bash